 Welcome to the CTRC

-With a particular focus on the Christian churches, this research theme focuses on religious NGOs such as charities, voluntary agencies, social welfare services (whether local, national or global in reach), political initiatives and social movements as well as the place of religious institutions and actors in community organising, development work and secular organisations.
+This research theme focuses on religious NGOs such as charities, voluntary agencies, social welfare services (whether local, national or global in reach), political initiatives and social movements as well as the place of religious institutions and actors in community organising, development work and secular organisations.
 Particular attention is given to the inter-relationship between faith-based engagement with contemporary social, economic and political issues and the theological ways of framing such work.
 The Centre’s research addresses both professional practice and current social, economic and political contexts.
-Research foci range from informal education in churches to public policy in relation to faith schools, from the impact of consumerism on religious practice to the representation of religion in the classroom, and from the role of faith communities in generating social cohesion and respecting diversity to the interrelationship between popular culture, emerging church, and religious identity.
+Research foci include public policy in relation to faith schools, the role of faith communities in generating social cohesion and respecting diversity, and the interrelationship between popular culture and religious identity.

 This research combines theological and empirical methodologies to examine the relationship between Christianity and contemporary culture, developing critical and constructive approaches to the contemporary Church mission and ministry.
 This research theme focusses on the relation of ministry and contemporary culture, particularly the use of ethnographic research to develop ministerial practice and policy.

 The CTRC actively contributes to a growing London-wide research culture that addresses issues of common concern in religious education, theological education, theology and religious studies.
 Other key participants include the KCL Department of Theology & Religious Studies, Heythrop College, the University of Aberdeen, and Regent’s Park College, Oxford University.
 The Centre is in the process of developing additional national and international links, especially in the field of ethnography and ecclesiology.